lmasullo/node-word-guess/README.md

 ![alt text](images/main.png "Main Menu")

 * Type a letter and the app will tell you if you are correct.
 If you guess correctly, the letter will replace the underscore.
+* You must enter one letter at a time.
-* You get 10 choices, good luck!
+* You get 10 guesses, good luck!

 ## Demo (Click the Image to View the Demo Video)